nualagr/the-lord-of-the-rings-game/README.md

 A Count Down Timer is visible above the left-hand corner of the card-deck area displaying the number of seconds left to complete the current round.

+The Mute button, Home button and Help button, expressed visually using intuitive icons, are centrally aligned under the playing cards in each round.

 A footer, which contains links to Lord of the Rings social media sites was included at the bottom of every page.